cinthisone/markdown-study/README.md

 A fast, offline-friendly, mobile-ready web app to browse and read Markdown files from a .zip archive.
 Features KaTeX math, syntax-highlighted code, and dark mode.

+## Motivation

+This project was created to provide a centralized place for storing and organizing study notes for data engineering and quantitative development work.
+Markdown was chosen as the primary format because it excels at handling both code snippets and mathematical formulas, making it perfect for technical documentation and learning materials.

 ## Features

 - **Drag-and-drop or select a .zip** of Markdown files (≤ 200 MB)